Qwynn/ExpandedWoodworkingVG/README.md

 ## Found a Bug?
-Make sure you have developer mode enabled in Rimworld before creating a bug report, then create a bug report [here](https://github.com/Qwynn/ExpandedWoodworkingVG/issues).
-Please provide your exported HugsLib log.
+When making a bug report, please make sure you have developer mode enabled in your Rimworld settings.
+You may then create your report [here](https://github.com/Qwynn/ExpandedWoodworkingVG/issues).
+A link to your exported HugsLib log would be greatly appreciated as well.

 ## Older Versions
 All current and past versions can be downloaded from [GitHub](https://github.com/Qwynn/ExpandedWoodworkingVG/releases).